Rental Reference Letters (Landlord, Tenant) – Free Templates

 Body

-The body of the reference letter should contain the following information:
+It should contain the following information:

 • Tenant’s personality: The writer can use examples or anecdotes to explain the tenant’s personality.
 The explanation should relate to an individual’s ability to be a good tenant.
 The writer can use one or two sentences to explain this.

-• Information related to adherence to the rental agreement: All information related to the adherence to the rental agreement is the crux of the reference letter.
+• Information related to adherence to the rental agreement: All information related to adherence to the rental agreement is the crux of the reference letter.
 Therefore, the letter should accurately highlight whether the individual was a responsible tenant.
 Details about rent payments and adherence to the other terms of the agreement should therefore be clearly mentioned in the body of the letter.

 • Explicit recommendation: Finally, a brief concluding statement citing a clear recommendation for the tenant should be provided.
 The statement may be indicated in one or two sentences.
 The recommendation should be written clearly and in a positive tone.